vinaygoel/ars-workshop/README.md

 ### Stage WARCs for analysis ###

 Create a directory named `ars-data` and download or copy your own WARCs into the directory `ars-data/warcs`.
 [Click to download an example WARC file](http://archive.org/~vinay/archive-analysis/sample-dataset/crawl-data/warcs/EOT-2016-20161117233212076-00004-13036-wbgrp-crawl004.us.archive.org-8443.warc.gz) from the [End of Term 2016 Web Crawls collection](https://archive.org/details/EndOfTerm2016WebCrawls).
-Derivatives and results will be generated under this `ars-data` directory.
+Derivatives and results will be generated under the `ars-data` directory.

 You will run the workshop exercises inside a Docker container.
 To start the ARS container, run:
 ```